Loan Officer Interview Questions

 - Why are you looking to leave your current company?

-Once you've prepared answers to all of the above questions, you are ready to make a case for yourself as your prospective employer's next hire.
+Once you've prepared answers to all of the above questions, you will be well prepared to make a case for yourself as your prospective employer's next hire.
+Additionally, come prepared with a list of questions to ask your prospective employer.
 Good luck!